System Monitor¶

 .
 Under Event

-webhook and the JSON you want to send.
+webhook and the JSON to send to it.

 Below is an example config that works for webhooks sent to a slack channel, including the current memory and disk usage and the URL of Zuar Runner: